Amy Wax barred from teaching mandatory first-year class at Penn law

 Wax and her co-author Larry Alexander found themselves under fire for “normalizing” white supremacy.
 For Wax’s critics on the left, that’s what pointing out the positive effects of stable families, obtaining a good education, working hard, and eschewing substance abuse and crime amounts to.

 I don’t know whether Wax ever got out of hot water for her common sense statements, but if she did it wasn’t for long.
 The law school has just barred her from teaching a first year course required of first year students.
-It did because she commented on the the poor performance of African-American law students in her classroom.
+It did so because she commented on the the poor performance of African-American law students in her classroom.

 At a forum, Wax said “I don’t think I’ve ever seen a black student graduate in the top quarter of the class and rarely, rarely in the top half.”
 Wax made it clear that she was speaking of a class she teaches to around 90 first-year students each year.
 How African-American students fare in the student body as a whole is a “closely guarded secret,” Wax explained.

 Wax’s comment resulted in a petition demanding that the law school take action against her “false and deeply offensive claims.”
-(Emphasis added) The petition demanded that the law school reject Wax’s claims and take action against her, ideally including her removal from teaching first year courses and from committees involving the direction of the Law school.
+(Emphasis added) The petition demanded that the law school reject Wax’s claims and take action against her, ideally including her removal from teaching first year courses and from committees involving the direction of the law school.

 The administration complied with the demand that Wax not be allowed to teach a mandatory first year course.
 Law school dean Ted Ruger said: